Autopremo/internal-addon/README.md

   // { keys: ['Key1', 'Key2', 'Key3'], text: 'Text to be inserted', type: 'sequence' },
   // Modify the keys array with the desired key sequence and add the associated text ];

+Step 2: Initialize the keypress state by frame

+This object will store the current key sequence and the last key time for each frame (window/iframe).

+javascript
+Copy code
+const keypressStateByFrame = {};
+Step 3: Define the insertText function

+This function inserts the specified text at the current cursor position in the active element (text area or contenteditable element).

+javascript
+Copy code
+function insertText(text) {
+  // Function code here
+}
+Step 4: Define the handleKeyDown function

+This function handles the keydown event and checks for key combinations or sequences defined in the bindings array.

+javascript
+Copy code
+function handleKeyDown(event) {
+  // Function code here
+}
+Step 5: Add the keydown event listener to the window

+This listens for keydown events and triggers the handleKeyDown function.

+javascript
+Copy code
+window.addEventListener('keydown', handleKeyDown);
+To add more keybindings, follow these steps:

+To add a combination keybinding, copy and paste the example combination keybinding and modify the keys array with the desired key combination and add the associated text.
+For example: javascript
+Copy code
+{ keys: ['Alt', 'KeyA'], text: 'Inserting text with Alt + A', type: 'combination' }, To add a sequence keybinding, copy and paste the example sequence keybinding and modify the keys array with the desired key sequence and add the associated text.
+For example: javascript
+Copy code
+{ keys: ['Shift', 'KeyS'], text: 'Inserting text with Shift + S', type: 'sequence' }, Save the content.js file.

+To use the updated keybindings, you need to reload the extension in your browser.
+Go to the Extensions or Add-ons page in your browser settings, find the extension associated with the content.js file, and click the reload or refresh button.

+Now you have successfully added more keybindings to the content.js file.
+When you use the specified key combinations or sequences while typing in a text area or contenteditable element, the associated text will be inserted at the current cursor position.